-J H Badley, founder of Bedales, moved the school to rural Hampshire in 1900 so that students would benefit from clean air and a close connection to the landscape.
+J H Badley, founder of Bedales, moved the school to rural Hampshire in 1900 because the lease on the original school house was expiring so that students could continue to benefit from clean air and a close connection to the landscape.

 The 120-acre estate includes playing fields, orchards, woodland, pasture and a nature reserve; the countryside comes right to the heart of the schools.

 An eclectic mix of buildings adds to the charm of the setting; they range from the modern, custom-designed classrooms at Dunhurst and Dunannie through to the grade-1 listed Lupton Hall and Memorial Library at Bedales (designed by Ernest Gimson and completed in 1921), and two, contemporary, award-winning buildings - Olivier Theatre (1997) and the Orchard Building (2005).
 Bedales' stunning new Art & Design Building was completed in 2016 (view photos and film).

 - Full-size, floodlit Astroturf (twelve tennis courts in the summer term)